 Better Together’s comprehensive studies look across the City and County to determine whether the region could improve both service and cost by streamlining and eliminating redundancies and better serve the people of St. Louis.

-The Economic Development study endeavors to understand the impact of local government on businesses and the larger regional economic picture.
-The study examines the use of economic development tools and incentives, investigates the processes and requirements for starting a business, and investigates how St. Louis can take steps towards a more inclusive workforce.
+The Economic Development studies endeavor to understand the impact of local government on businesses and the larger regional economic picture.
+These studies examine the use of economic development tools and incentives, investigate the processes and requirements for starting a business, and investigate how St. Louis can take steps towards a more inclusive workforce.

 The Public Health study examines the similarities and differences between the St. Louis City and County health departments and reports on impacts of the current structure, while exploring possibilities for future models.
 The report seeks to identify current practices and any potential benefits or challenges to a more regional approach to the delivery of public health services.